b1lodHand/absent-dialogues/docs/docs/introduction/basic-setup.md

 You can add a person to a dialogue by selecting the dialogue and adding the people to the list in the inspector.

+>[!TIP]
+>You can toggle **graph snapping** feature via: **'Preferences->Graph Snapping'** in the unity editor.

 ## What's Next?

 Now you know the basics.
-You can go to [Getting Started](../getting-started/mechanism.md) to continue reading about the tool itself.
-Or you can go to [Demos and Examples](demos-and-examples.md) to have a look at example use cases of the tool.
+You can go to [Mechanism](https://b1lodhand.github.io/absent-dialogues/docs/getting-started/mechanism.html) to continue reading about the tool itself.
+Or you can go to [Demos and Examples](https://b1lodhand.github.io/absent-dialogues/docs/introduction/demos-and-examples.html) to have a look at example use cases of the tool.